lanesawyer/vis/README.md

 # Contributing

 Contributions are welcome!
-We're currently breaking apart the Scattebrain component into smaller, more manageable packages.
+We're currently breaking apart the Scatterbrain component into smaller, more manageable packages.
 If you have a package that you think would be useful to others, please open a PR.

+See the CONTRIBUTING.md file for more information on how to contribute to the project!

 # Installation for Development